 How can I tell if it’s an official fire door?

 Look for labels or similar markings that show the door is certificated, bearing in mind the way the fire door has been fitted will play an integral role in its overall efficiency too.
 If you’re still unsure, then a qualified FDIS Certified Inspector will be able to help you out.
 The following 5 step fire door check is particularly handy for providers and residents who’re unsure if their fire doors are fit for purpose:

 When are fire doors required?

-Fire doors are rated by how long they can withstand flames and smoke, where the most commonly specified integrity levels range from 30 (FD30), 60 (FD60), 90 (FD90) and 120 (FD120) minutes’ worth of fire protection; FD30 being the most common rating applied.
-Around 44mm thick, FD30 fire resistant doors are around 10cm thicker than the average door.
+A 30-minute fire door means it provides 30 minutes of protection against fire and smoke.
+Fire doors are rated by how long they can withstand flames and smoke, where the most commonly specified integrity levels range from 30 (FD30), 60 (FD60), 90 (FD90) and 120 (FD120) minutes’ worth of fire protection.
+So, our FD30 fire door is a 30-minute fire door.

+Adequate fire doors truly mean the difference between life and death, that’s why we pay exceptional care to how we fit our fire doors in Birmingham and the surrounding West Midlands area.
 Please watch the following video, demonstrating why specification and correct installation are essential to the performance of a fire door – in full support of Fire Door Safety Week, 24th September – 30th September 2018.